WLAN-Pi/developers/git_and_github/workflows.md

 The core of the build logic for each is in [sbuild-debian-package](github.com/wlan-pi/sbuild-debian-package) maintained by [Daniel Finimundi](https://github.com/danielmundi).

-For the workflow files on GitHub, they are primarily maintained by [Josh Schmelzle](https://github.com/joshschmelzle) and [Jiri Brejcha](https://github.com/jiribrejcha).
+For the workflow files on GitHub, they are primarily maintained by [Josh Schmelzle](https://github.com/joshschmelzle).

 ### Build and Archive Debian Package